Kenneth McClintock: Post-governmental life

 After a public career that spanned 39 years, McClintock accepted a full pension from the Government Retirement System in June 2013.
 He was recruited by the Interamerican University of Puerto Rico to teach American Government and Government Management courses and a Legislative Procedure seminar at its Metro campus in San Juan.
 He worked for Politank*, a Puerto Rico-based bipartisan government affairs firm from 2013 to 2017 as its Senior Public Policy Advisor and was frequently asked to speak at legislative hearings, public ceremonies or in the media.
 From January 2017 to April 2018, he served as the senior advisor to Senate President Thomas Rivera Schatz before returning to the private sector.

 Directorships

-For nearly two decades, McClintock has been a member of the board of directors of The Washington Center for Internships and Academic Seminars (TWC), a Washington, DC-based non-profit.
+For over two decades, McClintock has been a member of the board of directors of The Washington Center for Internships and Academic Seminars (TWC), a Washington, DC-based non-profit.

 In August 2017, Rafael Morales-Maldonado, Diocesan Bishop of the Episcopal Diocese of Puerto Rico appointed him as a member of the board of directors of Episcopal Health Services of Puerto Rico, which operates St. Luke's Episcopal Hospital in Ponce, a hospice and a home care health service.
 He also serves as a member of the board of St. Luke's and of the Episcopal Seminary of St. Peter and St. Paul.